Apostle of Peace - Henry Richard

 Joseph E Davies, a relative of Evan Rowland Jones, became a successful international lawyer and as US Ambassador to the USSR, advised president Truman at Potsdam in 1945.
+The 1943 pro Soviet propaganda film ‘Mission to Moscow’ with Walter Huston is a dramatization of Davies’ experience as US Ambassador.
 Despite having reaped the benefits of emigration, he never forgot his Welsh roots, calling his vast estate in Washington DC after his father’s home town, Tregaron.
-The 1943 pro Soviet propaganda film ‘Mission to Moscow’ with Walter Huston dramatized Davies’ experience as US Ambassador.

 A Welsh Swagman in Australia

 Joseph Jenkins was a successful and innovative farmer from Tregaron.
 Active in local life, he was instrumental in overcoming the problem of getting a railway track across the marshy ground of Cors Caron by using bales of wool as a foundation for the track.
 In December 1868 at the age of 50, Joseph Jenkins impulsively abandoned his farm, family and community to travel to Australia.
 He spent the next thirty years as a casual labourer or 'swagman' around the state of Victoria where he actively campaigned for improved rights for labourers.